cr4sh-me/NHLauncher/README.md

 - Sorting modes:
 You can easily select sorting mode for tools: Default, By usage, A-Z, Z-A, 0-9 A-Z, 9-0 Z-A

-- Searchbar:
+- Advanced searchbar:
-You can search for specific tools by their name using search icon in top left
+You can search for specific tools by their name using search icon in top left.
+It displays tools with first character in name same as searched one first, then displays tools that contains your search character anywhere!

 - RecyclerView:
 Load a lot of buttons in second, and keep them in memory!